lukecheeseman/verona-examples/santa/README.md

 ## groups-and-tasks.verona

-Workers are colelcted into groups.
+Workers are collected into groups.
 A task creates a promise and hands the it to a group of workers, a behaviour waits for the promise to be fulfilled with the desired number of workers.
 When the number of workers are available in the group, the tasks promise is fulfilled and a new promise created in its place.

 ## groups-and-pools.verona